fugue-project/fugue/README.md

   ```
 </details>

 This syntax is simpler, cleaner, and more maintainable than the PySpark equivalent.
 At the same time, no edits were made to the original pandas-based function to bring it to Spark.
 It is still usable on pandas DataFrames.
 Because the Spark execution engine was used, the returned `df` is now a Spark DataFrame.
-Fugue `transform()` also supports Dask and pandas as execution engines.
+Fugue `transform()` also supports Dask, Ray and pandas as execution engines.

 ## [FugueSQL](https://fugue-tutorials.readthedocs.io/tutorials/fugue_sql/index.html)